Primordial perturbations and non-Gaussianities in Ho\v{r}ava-Lifshitz gravity: Conclusion

 \section{Conclusion}

-In this work, we investigate the cosmological perturbation theory in Ho\v{r}ava-Lifshitz gravity theory, and the non-gaussianities from the bispectrum.
-The most interesting feature of Ho\v{r}ava gravity is that, in the UV limit, the scalar perturbation is essentially scale-invariant, ignoring the details of the expansion of the universe.
-Moreover, together with the fact that the speed of light in the UV limit diverges, there is no need to take exponential expansion in the early universe and also the usual scalar-field driven slow-roll inflation.
-Especially, the slow-roll conditions are not necessary.
-Thus one may expect that in the absence of slow-roll conditions, the non-gaussianities can become large.
-We calculate the three-point function of the scalar perturbation and find that the equilateral-type non-gaussianities are of order unity, due to the absence of the slow-roll-type conditions, while the local-type non-gaussianities remain small as in usual single field inflation in GR.
+In this work, we investigated the cosmological perturbation theory in Ho\v{r}ava-Lifshitz gravity and the non-gaussianities from the bispectrum.
+The most interesting feature of Ho\v{r}ava gravity is that in the UV limit the scalar perturbation is essentially scale-invariant, ignoring the details of the expansion of the Universe.
+Moreover, together with the fact that the speed of light in the UV limit diverges, there is no need to assume exponential expansion of the early Universe, or the usual scalar-field driven slow-roll inflation.
+In particular, the slow-roll conditions are not necessary.
+Thus, one may expect that in the absence of slow-roll conditions, the non-gaussianities can become large.
+We calculated the three-point correlation function of the scalar perturbation and found that the equilateral-type non-gaussianities are of the order of unity due to the absence of the slow-roll-type conditions, while the local-type non-gaussianities remain small, as in the usual single field inflation in GR.

-In this work, we focus on the scalar-field perturbation in Ho\v{r}ava-Lifshitz theory, neglecting the spatial metric perturbations.
-However, the later is obviously the most important and interesting part in Ho\v{r}ava theory.
-Since in Ho\v{r}ava theory, the dynamical degrees of freedom in spatial metric part is 3, especially, there is one additional scalar degree of freedom.
+We focused on the scalar-field perturbation in the Ho\v{r}ava-Lifshitz theory, neglecting the spatial metric perturbations.
+However, the latter is obviously the most important and interesting part in the Ho\v{r}ava theory.
+Since in the Ho\v{r}ava theory the dynamical degrees of freedom in the spatial metric part are 3, especially, there is one additional scalar degree of freedom.
 It is important to investigate the property of this additional degree of freedom.
-Moreover, In this work, we only investigate the behavior of perturbation in the UV limit at $z=3$.
-While it is interesting to study the full equations of motion, especially the interpolating region between UV and IR.
-In this note we consider scalar field with canonical temporal kinetic term, however, one can expect the enhancement of non-gaussianities if we consider more general kinetic terms.
-Ho\v{r}va-Lifshitz theory, though originates from a renormalizable quantum gravity in 4 dimension, may supplies us with a potential competitor with standard inflation theory and deserves further investigation.
+Moreover, in this work, we only investigated the behavior of the perturbation in the UV limit at $z=3$, while it is interesting to study the full equations of motion, especially in the interpolating region between UV and IR.
+We considered the scalar field with canonical temporal kinetic term.
+However, one could expect enhancement of non-gaussianities if more general kinetic terms are considered.
+The Ho\v{r}ava-Lifshitz theory, although originating from a renormalizable quantum gravity in 4 dimensions, may be a potential competitor to the standard inflation theory and deserves further investigation.

 \textbf{Acknowledgements}